The optimizer uses semi-join strategies to improve subquery execution, as described in this section.

 SELECT class.class_num, class.class_name FROM class INNER JOIN roster WHERE class.class_num = roster.class_num;

 However, the result lists each class once for each enrolled student.
 For the question being asked, this is unnecessary duplication of information.

 class_num is a primary key in

-class table, duplicate suppression
+class table, duplicate suppression is

-could be achieved by using
+possible by using

 DISTINCT, but it is inefficient to generate all